milescb/traccc-aaS/README.md

 A minimal description of how to build a working version is detailed below.
 In each subdirectory of this project, a README containing more information can be found.

-## Previous work

-The beginnings of this work is based on a CPU version developed by Haoran Zhao.
-The original repo can be found [here](https://github.com/hrzhao76/traccc-aaS).
-This CPU version has been incorporated into other branches of this work such as `odd_traccc_v0.10.0` but is omitted here for clarity.

 ## Running out of the box

 ### Get the code